 It can be a fun challenge to try something new, but don’t feel pressured to pursue activities that you don’t care for.
 Focus on what makes you happy by choosing physical and social activities that you enjoy and love.

 If you find that you don’t enjoy something, don’t force yourself to continue.
 Remember, activities should feel fun!

 10. Get in touch with your Alzheimer Society

 Looking for more suggestions for physical and social activities?
-Check in with your local Alzheimer Society.
+Check in with your closest Alzheimer Society.
 We can suggest other brain-healthy exercises that are right for you and your needs, and are tailored to your community.

 There are many ways to protect your brain from cognitive decline.
 Visit our section on brain health to learn more.